 - Butter or spray 12 muffin tins, or fill with paper liners (also called muffin liners or paper cups).

-- Mix sugar with the grated zest in a large bowl, rubbing it with the tips of your fingers until the oil in the lemon zest starts to impregnate the sugar.
+- Mix ⅔ cup sugar with 1 tablespoon lemon zest in a large bowl, rubbing it with the tips of your fingers until the oil in the lemon zest starts to impregnate the sugar.

-- Add flour, baking powder, baking soda, salt, and the poppy seeds.
+- Add 2 cups all-purpose flour, 2 ½ teaspoons baking powder, ¼ teaspoon baking soda, ¼ teaspoon salt and 2 tablespoons poppy seeds.

-- Add yogurt, lemon juice, vanilla and mix well.
+- Add ¾ cup Greek yogurt, 1 teaspoon lemon juice, ¼ teaspoon vanilla extract and mix well.

-- Add the warm melted butter until smooth without beating, only whisking or mixing.
+- Add the warm ½ cup unsalted butter and stir until smooth without beating, only whisking or mixing.

-- Make a well in the middle of the dry ingredients and dd the wet ones.
+- Make a well in the middle of the dry ingredients and add the wet ones.

-- Mix with a spatula only until it is moistened, there may be a trace of flour.
-Do not beat or over mix much but make sure there are no large spots of flour in the bottom of the bowl.
+- Stir with a spatula only until it is moistened; there may be traces of flour.
+Do not beat or overmix much, but make sure there are no large spots of flour at the bottom of the bowl.

 - Divide evenly between the muffin tins.
 Use a cookie or ice cream scoop or a spoon.